Page title

 • a separate outbuilding.

-This requirement should be considered in conjunction with the election regs regarding the requirements to occupy property.
+This requirement should be considered in conjunction with the Election Regulations regarding the requirements to occupy property.

-6. The claimant has had a lease in the district for 12 months prior to their claim and their existing lease has a term of at least 3 months at the date of the claim and is paying the minimum amount of rent prescribed on those leases.
+6. The claimant has had a lease in the district for 12 months prior to their claim and their existing lease has a term of at least three months at the date of the claim and the claimant is paying the minimum amount of rent prescribed on those leases.

 Section 4.32(3) of the LG Act requires a claimant to have:

-• had a right of occupation for the 12 months prior to the date of their claim
+• had a right of occupation for the 12 months ending on the day before the date of their claim

 • paid the minimum amount of rent prescribed for those 12 months

-• a right of occupation for the next 3 months from the date of their claim; and
+• a right of occupation for the next 3 months beginning on the day on which the claim is made

 • pay the minimum amount of rent prescribed for those 3 months (pro rata).

-This is intended to bring to an end the practice of short-term leasing arrangements in order to stand for election or vote.
+This is intended to end the practice of short-term leasing arrangements to stand for election or vote.

-If the right of occupation is dated after the date of the claim or there is a break in the leases, the claim should not be accepted as the claimant did not have the right of occupation required.
+If the right of occupation is dated after the date of the claim or there is a break in the leases, the claim further information should be sought as to if the claimant meet the prescribed right of occupation requirements.

 A local government should also consider if the lease allows for termination without cause with less than three months’ notice, such as during a holding over period.
 Clauses of this nature may not provide sufficient security of tenure.

-The minimum amounts of rent are prescribed in Election Reg 12C and are:
+The minimum amounts of rent are prescribed in Election Regulations 12C and are:

 City of Perth $100 per m2 per annum$10,000 per annum

 The minimum amount of rent to be paid is the lower of the two amounts.
-This means for example if a person rent 20m2 in the City of Perth they need to be paying at least $2,000 per annum in rent following the formula:
+This means for example if a person rents 20m2 in the City of Perth, they need to be paying at least $2,000 per annum in rent following the formula:

 Formula: Total rent per annum / floor area = rate per m2